EXCLUSIVE: Friends of Chad Daybell’s first wife, Tammy, express concern over her death

 Tammy Daybell’s death has since been determined to be suspicious and is being investigated by the Fremont County Sheriff’s Office.
 Her remains were exhumed in December 2019.
 Autopsy results are still pending, according to the Fremont County Sheriff’s Office.

 KSL TV reached out to the Idaho Attorney General’s Office as well as the Fremont County Sheriff’s Office.
-The Attorney General’s Office is assisting in the investigation as requested from the Fremont County District Attorney.
+The Attorney General’s Office is assisting in the investigation as requested by the Fremont County District Attorney.

 Tammy Daybell’s death investigation is still active, and authorities were not able to provide further information at this time.